Denise Davis

 Compared to a full-fledged probate administration, the Affidavit for Collection of Personal Property of Decedent process usually saves money and time.
 In contrast to probate, there is no mandatory waiting period or notice to creditors.

 Thus, if an estate qualifies as "small, "it is unnecessary to go through the probate process, which can take months or even years.
 Instead, fill out the Affidavit for Collection of Personal Property and have it notarized.
-Then, give it to the entity holding the assets (usually a financial institution).
-The process fast-tracks the disbursement to the beneficiaries.
+The clerk of superior courts will process the file and send out copies to all entitled parties.

 North Carolina Affidavit for Collection of Personal Property